 - Size of the Puppies — newborns from the Bulldog breed have a very large head and shoulders that render a normal delivery close to impossible

-- Dystocia — difficult birth caused by an abnormally positioned foetus and a small maternal pelvis
+- Dystocia — a difficult birth caused by an abnormally positioned fetus and a small maternal pelvis

 - Heat — caused by stress and intense effort, such overheating is a dangerous state to be in for the whelping bitch